-Amounts withdrawn from the Bank Account for payroll direct deposits and payroll taxes (“Payroll Funds”) will be held temporarily by Everee in accounts at Everee’s financial institutions (collectively, the “Payroll Account”) until such time as those payments are due to User’s employees and/or independent contractors and the appropriate taxing agencies, and no interest will be paid to User on these amounts.
-User acknowledges that Everee is entitled to invest the Payroll Funds in accordance with its investment guidelines established from time to time, and that Everee, in its own capacity, is entitled to all income and gains derived from or realized from such investments and is not accountable to User, User’s employees, or any other person for such income or gains.
+User acknowledges that it directs all actions related to its payroll direct deposits and payroll taxes (“Payroll Funds”) and Everee acts as an agent to transact the actions requested by User.
+Amounts withdrawn from the Bank Account for Payroll Funds will be held temporarily in a custody account at Everee’s financial institutions (collectively, the “Payroll Account”) until such time as those payments are due to User’s employees and/or independent contractors and the appropriate taxing agencies, and no interest will be paid to User on these amounts.
+User acknowledges that it directs all actions related to its Payroll Funds and Everee acts as an agent to transact the actions requested by User.
+Everee does not hold custody of User’s Payroll Funds but is entitled to invest the Payroll Funds in accordance with its investment guidelines established from time to time, and that Everee, in its own capacity, is entitled to all income and gains derived from or realized from such investments and is not accountable to User, User’s employees, or any other person for such income or gains.
 In order to facilitate the timely payment of payroll direct deposits and payroll taxes, Everee may pledge any investments held in the Payroll Account in connection with a loan, rather than convert such investments to cash for each tax payment.
-To the extent Everee receives the Payroll Funds, Everee shall indemnify and hold User harmless from and against any loss of any portion of the principal amount of the Payroll Funds (including any losses of principal resulting from the investment of the Payroll Funds) caused by Everee while holding the funds in its Payroll Account.
+To the extent Everee receives the Payroll Funds, Everee shall indemnify and hold User harmless from and against any loss of any portion of the principal amount of the Payroll Funds (including any losses of principal resulting from the investment of the Payroll Funds) caused by Everee while holding the funds in the Payroll Account.
 If Everee incurs losses on the investment of the Payroll Funds or uses the Payroll Funds for any other purpose, Everee will make the required payroll direct deposits and payroll tax deposits on User’s behalf by using Everee’s own funds or other assets.
 User acknowledges that no state or federal agency monitors or assumes any responsibility for Everee’s financial solvency.

 Everee calculates applicable payroll taxes in accordance with state requirements; however, due to differences in computational methods (e.g., rounding), it is possible that Everee’s computation of User’s applicable taxes may deviate in a fractional manner from the amount charged by an applicable taxing authority (typically a difference of less than $0.10 per taxing authority per payroll).
 Sometimes, this will result in Everee withdrawing slightly less than what ultimately is required to be remitted to the applicable taxing authority.
 In this case, User agrees that Everee’s computation is correct, but Everee will cover the difference on User’s behalf and will not seek additional funds from User.
 Sometimes, this will result in Everee withdrawing slightly more than what ultimately is required to be remitted to the applicable taxing authority.
 In this case, User agrees that Everee’s computation is correct, and that User is not entitled to a refund of or credit for the excess funds.